zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 ## UDTF Examples—Complex Data Types {#section_uz1_hqf_vdb .section}

-The code in the following example defines a UDF with three overloads.
+The code in the following example defines UDF with three overloads.
 The first overload uses ‘array’ as the parameter; the second uses ‘map’ as the parameter; and the third uses ‘struct’ as the parameter.
-Since the third overload uses ‘struct’ as the parameter or returned value, the UDF class must has the @Resolve annotation to specify the  specific type of ‘struct’.
+Since the third overload uses ‘struct’ as the parameter or returned value, the UDF class must havethe @Resolve annotation to specify the  specific type of ‘struct’.

 ```
 @Resolve("struct<a:bigint>,string->string")